 Help produce 9th “Counter Balance” concert (featuring dancers and artists with disabilities); 3rd annual “Chicago Inclusive Dance Festival” (a free, public event featuring local artists and presenters with and without disabilities); 15th year of “EveryBody Can Dance” (creative movement workshops for ages 9 to adult and for all abilities).

-Through the Tutoring Program, Inspired Youth Singers, and Summer Piano Institute, Inspired Youth Chicago educates dozens of students mostly from Goudy and Swift Elementary Schools, where 90% and 82% are from low-income families.
+Educate dozens of students through the Tutoring Program, Inspired Youth Singers, and Summer Piano Institute.
+The students are primarily from Goudy and Swift Elementary Schools, where, respectively, 90% and 82% are from low-income families.

 Expand access to trauma-informed, drill-less cavity fillings, a restorative procedure that Mobile Care Chicago piloted last year and hopes to launch in all 80 partner schools to celebrate the organization’s 20th anniversary.